 Things to Do Around Minneapolis Convention Center

-Market Bar-B-Que has been serving pit-smoked ribs, beef, pulled pork and chicken dishes for more than 70 years.
-If smoky, spicy sauce isn’t your deal, they also serve sandwiches, seafood and other alternatives.
-Popular Minneapolis staple, Lotus sells budget-friendly, counter service Vietnamese, like fried rice, noodles, egg rolls and pho that you can eat in or eat on the run.
 Open 24 hours and always serving the full menu, Nicollet Diner has breakfast, burgers, sandwiches, shakes (spiked and unspiked) and other family-friendly food.
 Warning: the portions are large.
-Pings – is a long standing institution untouched since the 80s that serves (and delivers!)
+Pings serves (and delivers!)
 Szechuan, Cantonese, Mandarin, and Hunan dishes.
 They have a full-service bar and a buffet for lunch.

-Key’s Café is a Twin Cities institution, housed in a funky art-deco space just off Nicollet Mall.
-They serve the usual American fare, but breakfast is where they really kick out the jams, with their giant omelets and in-house bakery.
+Key’s Café is a Twin Cities institution, housed in a funky art-deco space just off Nicollet.
+They serve the usual American fare, but breakfast is where they really stand out, with their giant omelets and in-house bakery.
 They also have a great happy hour.
-Hen House also boasts an amazing breakfast and bakery.
+The Hen House Eatery also boasts an amazing breakfast and bakery.
 They do lunch and a limited small plate/happy hour menu till 8pm.
 Weekend breakfasts and game days are packed here, but if you don’t mind sitting at the great, winding bar, just skip the line at the host podium, waltz over and plop yourself down.